skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/19_links.md

 ---
+layout: toolkit
-title: Links and repetitive content
+title: Links and repetitive content | Skylight Accessibility Guide
 description: "How we deal with links and repetitive content"
+tags: [accessibility, web accessibility, section 508, guide]
 permalink: /work/toolkits/accessibility-guide/links/
-layout: toolkit-accessibility
 sidenav: accessibility_guide
+content_type: Toolkit
 ---

+# Links

 Links are commonly used to quickly navigate a site when someone is using AT.
 Often, screen reader users won't read through an entire page to find what they are looking for.
 They simply move from link to link.